 Students must apply to their college of registration to graduate at the convocation ceremony immediately following their eligibility to graduate.
 Candidates for graduation must then follow the regulations in effect at that college regarding convocation.
-A student is eligible to graduate when he or she has met (a) all program requirements for the degree, and (b) any additional graduation requirements imposed or enforced by his or her college of registration or the college granting the degree.
+A student is eligible to graduate when they have met (a) all program requirements for the degree, and (b) any additional graduation requirements imposed or enforced by their college of registration or the college granting the degree.

 Students approved for graduation will graduate under the name specified on Repository of Student Information (ACORN).
 This name appears on all marks reports provided to students on various occasions throughout each academic year.
-The student may request a change or correction of name through her or his college registrar on a form prescribed for that purpose, which must be accompanied by supporting documentation.
+The student may request a change or correction of name through their college registrar on a form prescribed for that purpose, which must be accompanied by supporting documentation.
 Such requests must be made a minimum of six weeks prior to the date of the convocation ceremony.